An0n3m0us/DiscordRPBlender/README.md

 ![Logo](https://raw.githubusercontent.com/An0n3m0us/DiscordRPBlender/master/images/DiscordRPBlender.png)

-(Notice: I will not be working much on this project until at least July.)
+(Notice: I will not be working much on this project until July.)

 Discord rich presence for Blender.
 Tested in Blender **2.79**